Transcript: Episode 2: Climb Me to the Moon

 Rhi: And I think at that, Pallie will kind of scoot over a couple inches and put her arm around Cassidy's shoulders.

-Austin: Yeah.
+Sydney: Yeah.
 And Cassidy leans into it and closes her eyes for a second.

 Nick: And you spend a little bit of time just being in each other's company and taking it in and feeling how you feel having talked through this grief.
 And Cassidy, you see, past the edge of this crater, past the first row of trees, maybe a full mile away, the glint of a familiar set of lenses as something inhuman and metallic and frightening down to an instinctual level, begins to climb out of the forest up a tree.
 Its head spins around as it surveys the surrounding countryside.

-Austin: Cassidy was just looking off into the distance thinking about things and she catches this glimpse and she snickers to herself a little bit and she goes,
+Sydney: Cassidy was just looking off into the distance thinking about things and she catches this glimpse and she snickers to herself a little bit and she goes,

-Austin (as Cassidy): [sniff] Pallie, our buddies here, you see him?
+Sydney (as Cassidy): [sniff] Pallie, our buddies here, you see him?

-Austin: And she points at this glint.
+Sydney: And she points at this glint.
 It's bigger than a speck, but it's pretty far away off in the distance.

 Rhi: Pallie like squints and has to bring up a hand to shield her eyes from the sun and is like,